 The lighting is more powerful, the difference in resolution in favour of the Spartan is noticeable and the five field data page of the Suunto is simply perfect The lap handling it does, separating the automatic laps from the manual ones and being able to have a page that shows the data of the last ones, is brilliant.
 These are all things that I would like to see in the Garmin, as well as the power or heart rate charts in Suunto activity (which of course, I would also like to see in configured profiles and not only in the predefined ones).

-And I should also point out that the Spartan is compatible Stryd At Garmin we need a Connect IQ application or data field.
+And I should also point out that the Spartan is compatible Stryd no extra "gadgets".
+In Garmin we need Connect IQ application or data field.
 Although sufficient, it does not offer all the possibilities that would be possible if treated as a power meter (much more data to choose from).
-Although the Fenix 5 does allow it to be used as a power and footpod meter simultaneously, something that Suunto has yet to solve.
+Although the Fenix 5 does allow it to be used as a power meter and footpod simultaneously, something that Suunto has yet to solve.

 The Movescount platform is also more enjoyable for me to use.
 Garmin Connect is very good and complete, but the continuous addition of features makes it need urgent cleaning and give more clarity to all options.
 It is time to think about a redesign of the website.

 Despite this, if I had to choose one as my unique device (I repeat, as far as I'm concernedeach of you will have other needs), no doubt I would choose the Garmin Fenix 5And it has nothing to do with the additional services it offers, which, although welcome, I do not consider to be a determining factor in purchase.